• Skip to main content

 If you’re looking for an excellent paved trail, the Great Western Trail is a few miles east of Purple Martin Lake.
 The 16.5-mile trail runs from Des Moines south through Cumming, ending at Martensdale.
 Great Western Trail is popular among cyclists.

-If you’re looking for a bite to eat, head north on I-35 to the Mills Civic Parkway exit.
-West of the exit, you’ll find shopping and dining options, including Jordan Creek Town Center.
+If you want a bite to eat, head north on I-35 to the Mills Civic Parkway exit.
+You’ll find shopping and dining options west of the exit, including Jordan Creek Town Center.

 Visit Purple Martin Water Resource Area Today!